cywang117/dnd/Social-Contract.md

 The lines & veils this party will abide by are listed below, and populated together during session 0.

 You may realize a line or veil in the moment, when the campaign has begun.
-If you aren't comfortable with a topic, please speak up during the game by saying "Pause for a second", message the DM privately on Signal, or TODO.
+If you aren't comfortable with a topic, please TODO.
 This will result in the party pausing, and discussing out-of-character what should be changed about the current scenario.

 ### Lines
 A line is a hard limit, somewhere we won't be going while roleplaying.
 The following lines are in effect:
 - Sexual violence
-- Homophobia
+- LGBTQIA+ discrimination
 - TODO

 ### Veils